 Here are some tips on how to improve your equipment and recording conditions:

-- Have the speakers use lapel mics.
-These mics allow you to capture what the speaker says in a clear way, while reducing the background noise that is recorded.
+- Have the speakers use lapel mics, or other near-field microphones.
+These microphones allow you to capture what the speaker says in a clear way, while reducing the background noise that is recorded.

-- If you need to record audio for an outdoors event, consider having all the speakers use lapel mics.
+- If you need to record audio for an outdoors event, consider having all the speakers use lapel mics or hand-held wireless mics.
 If the recording can take place indoors instead, consider relocating the speakers to a building or a place where the background noise is less prevalent.

 - If your recording has a lot of background and extraneous noise, consider using an audio editing tool to remove it, as much as possible.